matatk/agrip/ldl/tutorial.md

 ## List of entities

-This list is also available on most Quake mapping websites, such as "Quake MAP Specs".
+This list is also available on most *Quake* mapping websites, such as "*Quake* MAP Specs".
 Please note that most, but not all, entities are supported by the current release of LDL.

 * **air\_bubbles**
     Rising bubbles